TechnicalUserX/proximoth/README.md

 $ cd proximoth
 $ make
 ```
-## Put the interface in monitor mode
+## Put The Interface In Monitor Mode
 > `wlan0` name may vary depending on your operating system.
 > Sometimes, it may look like wlp2s0 or wlx6a4cdd56f9b1.
 ```bash